tomsherlocked/site/about.md

 title: About
 sidebar_link: true
 ---
-I’m an Agile certified fullstack developer based in IBM’s Rapid Prototyping team, working early in the pre-sales stage to use a “show not tell” approach with clients.

-My main skills are in Node.js (with Vue.js) on IBM Cloud, using Cloudant/MongoDB or SQL, using a TDD approach with something like Mocha.
-I have Additional project experience with React, Hyperledger Composer & DB2 and basic proficiency in Java, Python, PHP, and with AWS.
-I have a strong interest in dev/ops, CI/CD, TDD & automation.

-From 2015-2019 I was studying part time for a degree in Computer Science with Business at Queen Mary University London, as part of the pilot for IBM's Degree Apprenticeship Scheme.
-I'm due to graduate with First Class Honours in July 2019.
+### Tom Sherlock

+Experienced fullstack developer, currently working as Lead Developer in IBM's Rapid Prototyping Team.
+I code mostly in Node.js, using Vue.js or React.js to build innovative user experiences for enterprise clients.
+I've been Agile certified & Design Thinking trained since 2017, and use the best of these techniques to add value to client's projects as quickly as possible.

+I have extensive project experience in Data Analysis & visualisation, user interface testing, and using IBM's Watson APIs.
+I've also got a strong interest in Cloud Native development, using CI/CD and DevOps techniques on OpenShift/K8s based platforms.

+Since 2018, I've been involved in the teaching & running of the IBM Digital Skills Academy, teaching technical development skills alongside business and Design Thinking techniques.
+Since it's inception, I've personally taught over 200 Early Professionals in the basics of Web Development, Cloud Native Architecture, and low-code/IoT devices.

-I was the winner of 2017 South East Degree Apprentice of the Year, Highly commended 2017 National Apprentice of the Year.
-I finished in the final 10 for both 2016 and 2018 TargetJobs Apprentice of the Year awards, and in the final 10 in the BCS IT Apprentice of the Year.
+I graduated with First Class honours as a Computer Science/Business Degree Apprentice from Queen Mary University London in July 2019.
+In 2017, I won the South-East UK Degree Apprentice of the Year, and finished in the final 10 for the 2016, 2017, and 2018 TargetJobs Apprentice of the Year awards.